h2non/generator-api-service/app/templates/README.md

 # <%= package %>

-An awesome service powered by node.js, restify, winston and more...
+An awesome service powered by node.js, restify, winston, [nar](https://github.com/h2non/nar) and more...

 ## Installation